stuarthalloway/obsidian/README.txt

 == DESCRIPTION:

 Obsidian.
 It's metastable.
-Chunks of Ruby code we have found helpful.
+Obsidian contains chunks of Ruby code we have found helpful.
+Think of it as Relevance's grab bag of useful snippets and micro-libraries, released to make the Ruby community a better place.

 == FEATURES